 1. Know how people really feel.
 This goes beyond normal intuition.
 Sure, your sister looks okay, but you can feel how uncertain she is about her future and jerk-head boss.

 4. Ignore your own needs.
-This is au naturale for empaths.
-Why?
-Because they are drawn to take care of EVERYONE else, even if they don’t really want to.
+This is natural for empaths because they are drawn to take care of everyone else, even if they don’t really want to.

 5. Be an awesome listener.
 People are drawn to empaths like ants to a bread crumb.
-They really care about the feelings of the person sharing with them.
+They truly care about the feelings of the person sharing with them.

 7. Always favor the underdog.
-And you want to help those who can’t fight for themselves, or have limitations.
+You want to help those who can’t fight for themselves or have limitations.